Skip to main content

 Content typeMediaMax filesAspectNotes

-instagram_feedOptional1 image or 1 video4:5Single-asset feed post
+instagram_feedRequired1 image or 1 video4:5Single-asset feed post — Instagram rejects empty posts at publish time

 instagram_carouselRequiredUp to 10 images4:5Swipeable feed carousel (images only)